lynnlangit/TeamTeri/3_Genomic_Tools/2c_DeepVariant/README.md

     - Using preemptible VMs
     - Using different numbers of shards
     - Calling only exome regions
+- DeepTrio is a deep learning-based trio variant caller built on top of DeepVariant.
+DeepTrio extends DeepVariant's functionality, allowing it to utilize the power of neural networks to predict genomic variants in trios or duos

 ### How to learn more
  - :octocat: GitHub Repo for [DeepVariant](https://github.com/google/deepvariant)